 There are many books that can help you grow your spirituality.
 Here are a few we recommend.
-American Vedanta also has a good list of books that you might want to browse.

 - Bhagavan Buddha and Our Heritage, by Swami Ranganathananda